krishnahanda484/AlphaAgent/README.md

 ## Key Decisions & Trade-offs

-### Single structured LLM call vs multi-step tool-calling agent
+### Single LLM Analysis
 **Chose**: One GPT-4o call per analysis, receiving a fully structured JSON response.
 **Why**: More reliable (no hallucinated tool calls), faster (~20–35s vs 60s+), and deterministic output format.
 The real data fetching is already handled by dedicated LangGraph nodes.
 **Trade-off**: Cannot dynamically decide to fetch additional sources mid-reasoning.

 ### Yahoo Finance for all financial data
 **Chose**: `yahoo-finance2` for real market data; GPT-4o only does *reasoning*, not *data recall*.
 **Why**: LLM training data is months stale.
 Real P/E, margins, revenue, and FCF make the analysis credible and verifiable.
-Interviewers can cross-check numbers on Yahoo Finance.
 **Trade-off**: yahoo-finance2 is an unofficial API; it can fail for small/private/international tickers.

-### Server-Sent Events (SSE) over WebSockets
+### Server-Sent Events (SSE)

-**Chose**: SSE for live progress streaming.
+**Choice:** Server-Sent Events (SSE)

-**Why**: SSE is one-directional (server → client), trivially implemented in Express, works through proxies without extra config, and is natively supported by browsers.
+**Reason:** The application only requires one-way communication from the server to the client for streaming research progress.
+SSE is lightweight, easy to implement, and well suited for this use case.

 ### LangGraph parallel nodes
 **Chose**: `fetchMarketData` and `fetchNews` run in parallel, not sequentially.